What do to when you first bring your new adopted pet home.

 Start outside.
 It may sound simple but this gives your pet some time to assess the new environment and use the bathroom, so there's less chance of an indoor accident on the first night.

-Immediately begin enforcing house rules (as long as your dog doesn't begin to act aggressive).
-Chewing inappropriate items, jumping, begging, sleeping in your bed, etc. It can be tempting to give your cute new pet a pass during the first few days, but this is a mistake.
+Immediately begin enforcing house rules.
+Includes chewing inappropriate items, jumping, begging, sleeping in your bed, etc. It can be tempting to give your cute new pet a pass during the first few days, but this is a mistake.
 First impressions are important for building a relationship with your dog, so don't let them get the wrong impression.
 This isn't about punishment, it's about consistency.
 Just treat them the same in the beginning as you expect to in the future.